 5. Access and Location Within Dublin

-Whether you need planning permission depends on the type of conversion and the changes it involves to the external appearance of the property.
+Whether permission is required depends on the type of conversion and what it does to the external appearance of the property.

-Rooflight (Velux) conversions that involve no change to the roof profile are generally exempt from planning permission under Class 2 of the Planning and Development Regulations, provided the rooflights do not exceed 0.6m above the existing roof surface.
+Involve no change to the roof profile are generally exempt from planning permission under Class 2 of the Planning and Development Regulations, provided the rooflights do not exceed 0.6m above the existing roof surface.
+No planning cost, no delay.

 An attic conversion is not always the right solution.
 Here is how it compares to other popular ways to add space in a Dublin home.